 Regulated Parties for Gasoline, Diesel Fuel, Biodiesel, Biomass-based Diesel and Ethanol and Other Regulated Fuels Except for Liquefied Natural Gas

 (1) Applicability.
 This rule applies to all liquid blendstocks and liquid finished fuels listed under OAR 340-253-0200(2) except liquefied natural gas.

-(2) Initial regulated party.
-The initial regulated party is the Oregon producer, large Oregon importer or small Oregon importer of the fuel.
+(2) Regulated party.
+The regulated party is the Oregon producer or importer of the fuel.